Explore Jobs

 10. Illinois

-As we mentioned earlier, we took the average annual salary data for short order cooks from the 2016 Bureau of Labor Statistics — specifically their ‘Occupational Employment Statistics.’
+In our analysis, we sourced average annual salary data for short order cooks from the latest Bureau of Labor Statistics reports, specifically their ‘Occupational Employment Statistics.’
+This reflects the current job market as of 2026.

-We then created an index by dividing the average wage for a state by the cost of living relative to average.
-As an example, the cost of living index in California is 135.9 and the average pay is $25890, so our index value would be:
+To ensure a fair comparison of salaries across states, we accounted for the cost of living in each area.
+We created an index by dividing the average wage for each state by its cost of living, relative to the national average.
+For example, if the cost of living index in California is 135.9 and the average annual pay is $25,890, our adjusted salary would be calculated as:

 $25,890 * (100 / 135.9) = $19,050

-Detailed List Of Short Order Cook Salaries By State
+Comprehensive List of Short Order Cook Salaries by State

 Rank State Adjusted Salary Average Wage Cost Of Living